January Lawn & Garden Tips

-- Remember to water .
-Even in cold, plants need water to keep hydrated and to prevent from freezing.
+- Remember to water.
+Even in cold, plants need water to keep hydrated.
+Adjust your irrigation with the winter rain.

-- Put the snap back in your garden by adding cool season colorful Snapdragons, English Daisy, Pansies, Stock and Violas.
+- Put the snap back in your garden & pots by adding cool season colorful Snapdragons, pansies, violas, cyclamen, English primose and more.

 - Sow your wildflower seeds.
 Scatter Gaillardia, Godetia, Poppy and Lupine seeds now for beautiful springtime bouquets.

-- Smother over-wintering pests by spraying with a dormant oil, use copper spray to control disease and leaf curl.
+- Smother over-wintering pests by spraying with a dormant oil, use Bonide Copper Fungicide to control disease and leaf curl.

 In the House